chtorr/go-tensorflow-realtime-object-detection/README.md

-# go-tensorflow-object-detection
-Real-time object detection with Go, Tensorflow, and OpenCV
+# Real-time object detection with Go, Tensorflow, and OpenCV

 ## Overview